Fields of Study

 FACULTY COORDINATOR: FIONA GRIFFITHS

 The General History track emphasizes breadth of study among historical areas and periods as well as concentration in one selected field.
-This track is required all History majors.
 Students complete at least two courses in a pre-modern chronological period and in each of three geographical fields and at least four courses in a concentration.
-Concentration areas are Africa, Asia, Eastern Europe and Russia, Europe before 1700, Europe since 1700, Jewish History, Latin America, Science and Medicine, The United States, The Middle East, International History, Comparative Empires and Cultures, or a thematic subject treated comparatively (such as war and revolution, work, gender, family history, popular culture, or high culture).
+Concentration areas include Africa, Asia, Eastern Europe and Russia, Europe before 1700, Europe since 1700, Jewish History, Latin America, Science and Medicine, The United States, The Middle East, International History, Comparative Empires and Cultures, or a thematic subject treated comparatively (such as war and revolution, work, gender, family history, popular culture, or high culture).

 Global Affairs and World History